dblock/code.dblock.org/_posts/2011/2011-07-22-dblog-implementing-blog-post-slugs-in-net.markdown

 }
 {% endhighlight %}

-Here’s a URL that I get after running a task to re-slug all existing posts to my infamous Github is Your New Resume post.
-It’s a lot nicer!
+Here's a URL that I get after running a task to re-slug all existing posts to my infamous Github is Your New Resume post.
+It's a lot nicer!

 [code.dblock.org/github-is-your-new-resume](https://code.dblock.org/github-is-your-new-resume)

 The URL has changed, yet Discus comments are fine (phew.) – they use my unique identifier.
 The twitter RT count is lost though and is reset at zero, since Twitter is a URL-based system.
-Too bad, here’s a screenshot for the memories.
+Too bad, here's a screenshot for the memories.

 ![]({{ site.url }}/images/posts/2011/2011-07-22-dblog-implementing-blog-post-slugs-in-net/image_7.jpg)

 314 RTs, holy crap!
-This blog’s source code is available under the MIT license [on Github](https://github.com/dblock/dblog).
+This blog's source code is available under the MIT license [on Github](https://github.com/dblock/dblog).